You Belong

 The CSU strongly recommends that ALL students enroll in a yearlong senior-year English course and a mathematics/quantitative reasoning course as student-specific Early Assessment Program (EAP) guidance may not be available at the time of senior year course registration.

-These courses could include Expository Reading and Writing (ERWC), Math Reasoning with Connections (MRWC), weighted honors and International Baccalaureate (IB) and Advanced Placement (AP) or other advanced courses.
+Recommended courses could include Expository Reading and Writing (ERWC), Math Reasoning with Connections (MRWC), weighted honors and International Baccalaureate (IB), Advanced Placement (AP) or other advanced courses.

-ACT/SAT examinations will not be used to determine admission eligibility for the 2023-2024 academic year.
+• ACT/SAT exams are not required and will not be used to determine admission eligibility

 Supplemental Criteria

-If we determine that there is space available after Stan State admits all eligible applicants, we will review students in the following categories:
+If space is still available after admitting all eligible applicants, Stan State will review students in the categories below:

 • "A-G" GPA